hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 ​[^abs3-] (RFC 9164).

+[^abs4-]: A few further additions close some gaps in usability.
-[^abs4-]: To facilitate tool interoperation, this document also
+     To facilitate tool interoperation, this document
      specifies a formal ABNF definition for extended diagnostic notation (EDN) that accommodates application-oriented literals.